List of EastEnders characters introduced in 2014: Sylvie Carter

-In April 2015, Babe takes Sylvie to see Stan, who is terminally ill, in a hospice, in the hope of causing trouble between him and his new fiancée, Cora Cross (Ann Mitchell).
+In April 2015, Babe takes Sylvie to see Stan, who is terminally ill with prostate cancer, in a hospice, in the hope of causing trouble between him and his new fiancée, Cora Cross (Ann Mitchell).
 However, Stan and Sylvie admit to each other that they made the right decision to separate and take off each other's wedding rings, before saying an emotional goodbye.
 Sylvie later appears when Babe returns from Stan's funeral and reveals to Sylvie that Stan has died.
 It transpires that Babe did not tell Sylvie about Stan's death straight away, because she wanted to attend his funeral without her.
 When Sylvie tries to visit the rest of the Carter family to comfort them, Babe becomes hostile and orders her to stay put.
 When Sylvie exclaims that no man would ever love her, Babe slaps her and she then pretends to be upset and holds her cheek in pain, leading to Babe hugging her, only for Sylvie to bite her neck as revenge for slapping her.
 Sylvie then tries to call the police on Babe, as she and Queenie Trott (Judy Cornwell), broke the law when they lived in Ramsgate.
 Babe then manipulates Sylvie into not going through with it.

 Tina brings Sylvie to Mick and Linda's wedding, though Shirley is angry about this.
 When asked, Sylvie does not remember why she is there and after being told, she then mistakes Mick's eldest son Lee Carter (Danny-Boy Hatchard) for Mick.
 In June, Sylvie is escorted to The Queen Vic by the police because she was found and would only say the name of the pub.
 Sylvie's social worker visits and reveals that Sylvie has made unwanted sexual advances to other residents at her care home, though the home would welcome her back.
 The Carters decide the home is not good enough and try to find a new one, but Sylvie is not considered a priority case, so they are forced to look after her.
 Linda becomes worried for the safety of her infant son Ollie Carter when Sylvie calls him a slug and threatens to pour salt on him, so Tina allows Sylvie to move in with her and her girlfriend Sonia Fowler (Natalie Cassidy), which Sonia finds difficult adapting to.
 After Babe is locked in the freezer at The Queen Vic, Sylvie makes a trifle and attempts to replace Babe's status in the family.
 Babe's memory from the attack eventually returns, and tells Mick and Linda that it was Sylvie who locked her in the freezer.
 After Sylvie seemingly confesses to attacking Babe and arguing with Shirley, it is revealed that Abi Branning (Lorna Fitzgerald) was the real culprit, with Babe framing Sylvie in an attempt to have her sent back to a care home.
 Eventually, Sonia breaks up with Tina and moves to Kettering, so Tina and Sylvie move out of the house and in with Shirley, after her relationship with Buster Briggs (Karl Howman) ends.